lisabardelli/CV/README.md

 ***
 [SKILLS](#skills) | [TECH SKILS](#techskills) |[PORTFOLIO](#projects) | [EDUCATION](#education) | [EXPERIENCE](#experience) | [INTERESTS](#interests) |

 After attending BSc and MSc in Business and Finance and relevant work experiences in finance roles in Italy, The Netherlands and UK, I have approached software development to expand my knowledge and I have figured it out that I have a true passion for it.
 I decided that I wanted to become a developer.
-To start my new career I have recently graduated at [Makers Academy](https://makers.tech/), a highly selective intensive development bootcamp.
-I am currently enrolled in the Makers Bootcamp (November 2020 cohort) and I look forward to joining an innovative company as a Full-Stack Developer.
+To start my new career I have choosen at [Makers Academy](https://makers.tech/), a highly selective intensive development bootcamp.
+I have recently graduated at Makers and I look forward to joining an innovative company as a Full-Stack Developer.

 ***
 ### <a name="skills">SKILLS</a>